This Workforce Management Reference Guide is a comprehensive collection of information on workforce management (WFM).

 Schedules only work well when your people stick to them, so we created a series of tips for how you – as the WFM team – can support the contact centre in keeping advisors on schedule.

-Here at Call Centre Helper, we don’t solely rely on articles to engage our readership, we also produce podcasts like the one below.
+Here at Call Centre Helper, we don’t solely rely on articles to engage our readership, we also produce podcasts like the two below.

 In this episode, John Casey shares great advice to his fellow WFM professionals by discussing how to prevent and manage periods of unexpectedly high contact volumes in the call centre.